Racial Equity Action Plan

 - Strategic Pillar #4: Accountability

 Structuring the plan around these pillars will help to ensure that the work is fully embedded in multiple areas.
 The development of the plans are being steered through the President’s Task Force for Racial Equity.
-To ensure community accountability, each academic division plan will be accessible on this page by early December 2020.
 We look forward to sharing this path forward with the MMC community.